 Mike Cuevas from Immanuel College commented, “The Makers Empire app allows students with no prior CAD experience the opportunity to jump straight in and start creating 3 dimensional objects.
 Within minutes a student can create their own unique design.
 In conjunction with 3D printing, students can also quickly see their designs as tangible objects – which always makes the design process that more fun!”

-Lap Leung from Makers Empire commented, “Immanuel College have first class facilities for their students with their Advanced Manufacturing Trade Training Centre, with not just one but a variety of 3D printers that their students can use.”
+Lap Leung from Makers Empire commented, “Immanuel College has first-class facilities for their students with their Advanced Manufacturing Trade Training Centre, with not just one but a variety of 3D printers that their students can use.”

 “Makers Empire was delighted to provide year seven students with their first experience of design and 3D printing using our Makers Empire Learning Program.
 The skills and knowledge gained from our workshop will help students take on more sophisticated tasks that will enable them to utilise the full range of equipment and tools available to them at the school’s Advanced Manufacturing Trade Centre,” he said.